 Diving spots around Gili Trawangan

-I imagine that Gili Trawangan is similar to how Phi Phi island was 10 years ago.
-It’s bustling with young travelers who are excited to spend a few days disconnecting from the outside world and finding pleasure in many of the local beers (and other substances) on offer.
+Gili Trawangan is bustling with backpackers all excited to spend a few days disconnecting from the outside world and finding pleasure in many of the local beers (and other substances) on offer.

 The hostels in Gili T are notorious for attracting a devout partying crowd and if you stay at one of them, it could quite possibly lead to you switching between being intoxicated and hungover your entire trip.